nadirabid/exercise_parser/README.md

 #### Done

+- [x] WorkoutEditor: add on text change - re resolve the exercise w/ some debounce
 - [x] Workout date should not be optional
 - [x] Time elapsed should not be optional
 - [x] Create icon for app - annoying wokr